sparkflows/sparkflows-docs/docs/jupyter-guide/installation.rst

-Installation
+Installing JupyterLab
 ======

-Jupyter can be installed on the machine running Fire Insights.
+JupyterLab can be installed on the machine running Fire Insights.
 Fire Insights integrates with Jupyter.

 To install JupyterLab for Python on Ubuntu environment, you need to have python and pip available.

+To install JupyterLab for Python in Ubuntu environment, you need to have python and pip available.

 Use below command to install jupyter lab: ::